One- and Two-Day Programs for All Learners

 The seminars usually move in two or three parts.

 1. Storytelling: Humans are, above all else, a storytelling species.
 Narrative is built into our DNA.
-Every person you will meet loves hearing and telling a great story.
-To tap into this deep ability, we need to master specific tricks and maneuvers that great storytellers use.
-From narrative structure to character development, setting to action, details to surprise, great stories deploy a number of simple, intuitive skills.
+To tap into this innate ability, we need to master the tricks and maneuvers of great storytellers–from narrative structure to character development, setting to action, details to surprise, great stories deploy a number of simple, intuitive skills.

 2. Mechanics: When we put pen to paper, we need to master a number of mechanical skills — from building great sentences and paragraphs, getting the grammar right, editing, and writing with our own distinctive style.
-Most writing programs make this work abstract.
-We take a different approach.
 By understanding all elements of writing as a form of storytelling, we make these abstract challenges simple and intuitive.

 3. Analysis: In school and business, strong analytic writing is central to everyday life.
-Too often, students and professionals alike get tangled in abstractions and fail to clarify their core problems, identify causal variables, and sort through the evidence.
-In The Elements of Wriuting, we begin analysis with storytelling.
-We show how all analysis is just a form of storytelling.
-Then we show how to “climb the ladder of abstraction” to create analysis that not only gets at the heart of problems but also engages audiences.
+Too often, we get tangled in abstractions and fail to clarify core problems, identify causal variables, and sort the evidence.
+In The Elements of Writing, analysis is just a form of storytelling.
+We show how to turn your narrative skills into analytic skills.

 For every program, we customize all the elements of writing to your specific needs.